 Nancy Garín: journalist, art researcher and independent curator linked to critical thinking, new pedagogies, archive, memory and decolonial.

-The 1st Gozadera pre-Manifest Day ends with vegan tamales slowly cooked by Julieta de la Kantina Migrante, with music and the interventions of Alfred Martínez Venegas y Xeno Bitch, and centralizing one question that Lina López Ortiz did in one of the working group sessions of Catalizadora GOZADERA (what do we want, the ones who want?).
-It is precisely this question which connects us with the 2nd Pre-Manifest Day in which we will continue to revitalize the imagination, practice and action, for the GOZADERA Manifest that will be celebrated on February 20th 2021.
+The 1st Session Pre-Demonstration GOZADERA ends with vegan tamales slowly cooked by Julieta de la Kantina Migrante, with music and the interventions of Alfred Martínez Venegas and Xeno Bitch, and centralizing one question that Lina López Ortiz did in one of the working group sessions of Catalyst 1 GOZADERA (what do we want, the ones who want?).
+It is precisely this question which connects us with the 2nd Session Pre-Demonstration in which we will continue to revitalize the imagination, practice and action, for the GOZADERA Demonstration that will be celebrated on February 20th 2021.